 - Contact history, such as any communications with us by telephone, e-mail, post, through our website or via social media (including personal data collected as a result of security incident or accident);

 - Responses to surveys and promotions;

-- Marketing preferences; and
+- Marketing preferences;

 - Technical data such as internet protocol (IP) address, browser type and version, time zone setting and location, browser plug-in types and versions, operating system and platform, session replay data and other technology on the devices you use to access the website.

-We will also collect and process the following categories of Sensitive Personal Data (as defined in the Glossary) about you within the cast and crew membership.
+We will also collect and process the following categories of Sensitive Personal Data (as defined in the Glossary) about you within the cast and crew registration.
 This is optional to complete on the registration form:

 - Sexual Orientation

 - Details of your background (such as whether you consider yourself to be from a disadvantaged background).